 We did it!
-We have new families enrolled at our schools, and now we are transitioning to help onboard them into our communities.
+We have new families enrolled at our schools, and now we are transitioning to help onboard them into our schools and communities.
 It’s an exciting time of the year—parents are eager to join our schools, with fresh eyes and anticipation for all that is good; they genuinely want to be connected.

 With all of that in mind, this batch of parents has a unique set of needs.
 They selected and enrolled at a school that they’ve never seen!
 They scrutinized our websites, spoke to all of their friends and neighbors about our schools, and attended every.single.virtual.event.
 They did this all without “feeling” the school or having conversations with effusive teachers.
 Without seeing the classrooms in action, hallways filled with beautiful writing and artwork, or seeing children (and teachers!) love learning every day, parents faithfully entrust that everything they heard is indeed true.

 Now we have the daunting task of helping them become part of our communities.
-As I tee up my typical onboarding activities (orientation events/webinars, buddy families, etc.), I can’t help but wonder how we take this effort a step further?
+As I tee up my typical onboarding activities (orientation events/webinars, buddy families, etc.), I can’t help but wonder how we take this effort a step further.
 How can we ensure that new families hit the ground running and can find their way confidently and with ease in our schools?
 Families have never even seen our school lobby!
 Plus, how will they support their child in this transition?
-A family’s first six months is crucial to ensuring a positive experience and one that ensures they stay with us for the long haul.
+A family’s first six months are crucial to ensuring a positive experience and one that ensures they stay with us for the long haul.
 It feels especially critical that we hold these new families differently and more intentionally than we may have done in the past.
-Pro Tip: include families who joined your schools in the 2020-21 school year in your onboarding activities-—if your schools were teaching virtually, these parents also had a rough year and likely have not found their way in the community yet.
+Pro Tip: include families who joined your schools in the 2020-21 school year in your onboarding activities-—if your schools were teaching virtually, these parents also had a rough year and likely have not found their way into the community yet.